ludx/Proofreadr/README.md

 Proofreadr
 ===========

-A Proofreader for Chinese tech article
+A Proofreader for Chinese tech articles.